tedvankessel/udacity-data-pipelines-with-airflow/README.md

 	    'catchup_by_default': False,
 	    'email_on_retry': False
 	}
- The details of the default conviguration and schedule are shown in the following screenshot:
+ The details of the default configuration and schedule are shown in the following screenshot:
  ![task details](./image_data/tvkDAGv2_details.png)

 ### Rubric item: Staging the data